 Early in his career, Sam faced two world champions, but when he defeated Joe Gans the lightweight title was not at stake, and when he battled the original Joe Walcott for the welterweight crown, the match was declared a draw, even though first-hand accounts indicate most present thought Langford the winner.
 “The Boston Terror” was so capable a ring man that towards the end of his long and prolific career he was scoring knockouts when almost completely blind.
 Bottom line: Sam Langford is forever one of the greatest boxers who has ever lived, pound-for-pound, and the all-time best to never strap on a world championship belt.

-Honorable Mentions: Jimmy Bivins, Kid Norfolk, Lloyd Marshall, Young Peter Jackson, Joe Jeannette, Eddie Booker, Dave Shade, Billy Petrolle, Eddie Shea, Young Stribling, Tommy Gibbons, Black Bill, Sam McVea, Bennie Briscoe, Bert Lytell, Jimmy Leto, Peter Jackson, Kid Azteca, George Benton, Jack Chase, Yaqui Lopez, Lou Bogash, Billy Graham, Dave Sands, Joe Choynski, Jimmy Young, Baby Arizmendi, Tommy Yarosz, Georgie Abrams, Jock McAvoy, Tyrone Everett, Pedro Montanez, Armando Muniz, Carl Tremaine, Owen Moran, Ruben Castillo, Wee Willie Davies, Al Gainer, Leo Houck, Freddie Dawson.
+Honorable Mentions: Jimmy Bivins, Kid Norfolk, Lloyd Marshall, Young Peter Jackson, Joe Jeannette, Eddie Booker, Dave Shade, Billy Petrolle, Eddie Shea, Young Stribling, Tommy Gibbons, Black Bill, Sam McVea, Bennie Briscoe, Bert Lytell, Jimmy Leto, Peter Jackson, Kid Azteca, George Benton, Jack Chase, Yaqui Lopez, Lou Bogash, Billy Graham, Ruben Navarro, Dave Sands, Joe Choynski, Jimmy Young, Baby Arizmendi, Teddy Yarosz, Georgie Abrams, Jock McAvoy, Tyrone Everett, Vilomar Fernandez, Pedro Montanez, Armando Muniz, Carl Tremaine, Owen Moran, Ruben Castillo, Wee Willie Davies, Al Gainer, Leo Houck, Freddie Dawson.